fluteds/CSS/discord/readme.md

 # Discord

-Each theme is usable with your favourite css injector (BetterDiscord, EnhancedDiscord, BeautifulDiscord)
+Each theme is usable with your favourite css injector (BetterDiscord, EnhancedDiscord, BeautifulDiscord, Powercord)

 ## Table of Contents